sungminchang/nightwatch-extra/README.md

 ### What is changed in Nightwatch-Extra@4

-Nightwatch-Extra@4 integrates `appium`, which means you can now use nightwatchjs to test in appium either locally or with a test environment provider, such as saucelabs, for mobile web or app test.
+`Nightwatch-Extra@4` makes `appium` an option besides `selenium-server`, which means you can now use nightwatchjs to test in appium either locally or with a test environment provider, such as saucelabs, for mobile web or app test.

  1. Launch appium server automatically when tests need it
  2. Provide mobile commands for app test with appium